 Modern Workplace Security Protects Personnel, Property and Information

 Modern workplace security must keep your physical assets, your people and your data safe from constant attack.

 When you think about office security, likely the first picture that comes to mind is a guard roaming the facility day and night.
 Or in a control room reviewing surveillance camera footage.
 Or perhaps the RFID employee badge you swipe to get into the facility.

 While only large organizations could afford such measures, 71% of security breaches are aimed at small businesses.
 More importantly, these tactics only protect your physical premise, and not your more valuable assets - your people and your data.

 The modern approach is a visitor check-in app.
-These iPad receptionists greet visitors and asks them to identify themselves, as well as their purpose and point of contact.
+These iPad receptionists greet visitors and ask them to identify themselves, as well as their purpose and point of contact.
 The receptionist will then notify the appropriate employee.
-Digital receptionists collect and store guest information, including contact information, photos and eSignatures.
+Digital receptionists collect and store guest information, including contact information, photos, and electronic signatures.

 How can you tell if a visitor walking through your office has a legitimate reason for being there?
-Asking your employees to distinguishing guests from trespassers is unfair.
-First, its not always easy to do.
-Second, they should be focused on their core job not backup security personnel.
+Asking your employees to distinguish guests from trespassers is unfair.
+First, it's not always easy to do.
+Second, they should be focused on their core job, not backup security personnel.

 PTZ Surveillance Cameras

 Pan, tilt, zoom (PTZ) cameras have revolutionized modern office security.
 These small wonders can replace multiple cameras with their rotating and zooming capabilities.
 The pan-tilt module allows you to control the viewing area remotely from anywhere in the world.
 With continuous 360 degrees rotation and rapid zoom speed, you can view a large landscape or zoom in on minute details in a split second.
 Many older surveillance systems only displayed split-screen stationary footage and often resulted in blind spots when cycling between cameras.
 But these cameras never miss a beat.